anaconda/anaconda-ident/README.md

 use cases, including:

 - Counting the number of distinct conda users for compliance purposes
-- Implementing a per-departnment chargeback mechanism
+- Implementing a per-department chargeback mechanism
 - Tracing the distribution of a package that has been flagged for security reasons to specific users, machines, or environments